nangekhe/PHYSICAL-FITNESS-PERSONAL-MANAGEMENT-SYSTEM/README.md

 The main objective of this project is to create a physical fitness personal management system web based application.
 This can be broken down into:

-To create a users management module that will allow registration of students for voting purposes,login.
+To create a user’s management module that will allow a personalized clients physical fitness activities, login.
-To create a system that will allow users to follow along in the campaing.
-To create an voting system log in system that will allow users to votes and campaign.
+To create a system that will allow users to input target work out for the day To create a system that will calculate the amount of calories lost during the work out To create a system that will show different types of physical fitness work outs Work out summary
-To create a real time project that when someone votes can see they voted for.

 Users
-campus students
+Trainers
+Clients
 System administrators.
 Technologies
-The system we build on JAM stack with the following technologies
+The system used to build technologies include;

 Javascript -EJS
 HTML,SCSS
-MONGO DB
 Run Website
 To run this website